 School of Interdisciplinary Health Programs Diversity, Equity, and Inclusion Implementation Grant: $13,900

 The School of Interdisciplinary Health Programs (SIHP) as a committee of the whole plans to spend the next fiscal year 2014/2015 involved in the implementation of the school’s diversity plan, which has five key components.
 This plan builds on the findings from the University Climate Study conducted in 2013.
 After obtaining results derived from the school’s assessment phase, we will develop new initiatives designed specially to address the distinctive SIHP constituency with the intention to add to the previously developed and the successful programming offered out of the Office of Diversity and Inclusion (e.g., Everyone Counts Series, Campus Climate Initiatives, MLK Celebration).
-The SIHP members are committed to align ourselves around common goals while fostering a climate which values diversity.
+The SIHP members are committed to align ourselves with common goals while fostering a climate which values diversity.

 Leadership team members: Susan Caulfield, John Coons, Janet Hahn, Kathryn Lewis Ginebaugh, Doris Ravotas, Melissa Villarreal, Delores Walcott

 Expansion of the Bronco Study Zone: $15,000

 This project supports an expansion of the Bronco Study Zone (BSZ), which is a collaborative, grassroots effort started by the Haworth College of Business (HCoB) Advising Office, University Libraries (UL), and the College of Arts and Sciences (CAS) Student Success Services division as a way to help academically under-prepared students negotiate the WMU academic success network.
 In order to succeed at WMU, these students need to take advantage of academic success assistance, but for reasons related to systemic cultural biases, many are currently floundering.
 Bronco Study Zone provides a location for academic assistance to a growing number of academically underprepared students.
 This project focuses on improved coordination of the BSZ and expansion of content and writing tutoring, which are needed for us to validly assess the impact of the BSZ on student learning and retention of academically underprepared students.

 Leadership team members: Carol Adams-Shearer, Kim Ballard, Rosie Capps, Katie Easley, Christine Robinson